datalad-handbook/book/docs/basics/101-139-hostingservices.rst

    It does not need to have the same name as your local dataset, but it helps to associate local dataset and remote siblings.

 .. figure:: ../artwork/src/GIN_newrepo.png
+   :width: 80%

    Webinterface of :term:`GIN` during the creation of a new repository.

 .. figure:: ../artwork/src/newrepo-github.png
+   :width: 80%

    Webinterface of :term:`GitHub` during the creation of a new repository.

 #.
 Afterwards, copy the :term:`SSH` or :term:`HTTPS` URL of the repository.
 Usually, repository hosting services will provide you with a convenient way to copy it to your clipboard.
 An SSH URL takes the form ``git@<hosting-service>:/<user>/<repo-name>.git`` and an HTTPS URL takes the form ``https://<hosting-service>/<user>/<repo-name>.git``.
 The type of URL you choose determines whether and how you will be able to ``push`` to your repository.
 Note that many services will require you to use the SSH URL to your repository in order to do :dlcmd:`push` operations, so make sure to take the :term:`SSH` and not the :term:`HTTPS` URL if this is the case.